 Skateboard Product Liability in California

 This post contains some basic information about skateboard product liability in California and the laws involved with riding skateboards.
-Skateboard laws are generally regulated locally and can change at any time so please make sure to consult with a professional near you for the most recent updates.
+Skateboard laws are a general regulation for the locals and can change at any time so please make sure to consult with a professional near you for the most recent updates.

 Many US states enacted legislation that limits the liability of government entities and their employees for skateboard injuries.
 Recently, skateboarding in California was classified as a “hazardous recreational activity,” and as a result, it is more difficult to win lawsuits against the government for injuries suffered on public property.